Smith v. Allwright: Background

-Lonnie E. Smith, a black dentist from the Fifth Ward area of Houston and a voter in Harris County, Texas, sued county election official S. S. Allwright for the right to vote in a primary election being conducted by the Democratic Party.
-He challenged the 1923 state law that authorized the party to establish its internal rules; the party required all voters in its primary to be white.

 The Democratic Party had controlled politics in the South since the late 19th century (see Solid South) and the state legislatures of the former Confederacy effectively disenfranchised blacks in the period from 1890 to 1908, by new constitutions and laws raising barriers to voter registration and voting.
 This crippled the Republican Party in all southern states except Tennessee and North Carolina where exceedingly loyal Unionist Appalachian white Republicanism remained, and resulted in the only competitive elections being held within the Democratic Party primary.
 Texas had used poll taxes and the white primary to exclude nearly all blacks, Hispanics, and other minorities from voting.

+Lonnie E. Smith, a black dentist from the Fifth Ward area of Houston and a voter in Harris County, Texas, sued county election official S. S. Allwright for the right to vote in a primary election being conducted by the Democratic Party.
+Smith was attempting to cast his vote for a Democratic primary in which candidates for the House of Representatives, Senate, and Governor were being nominated, in addition to other state officers.
+He challenged the 1923 state law that authorized the party to establish its internal rules; the party required all voters in its primary to be white.

+The Texas Constitution states that every person qualified by residence in a district or county, in addition to other factors that are not relevant, "shall be deemed a qualified elector" in Article VI, §2, and Chapters Twelve and Thirteen of the statutes require primary elections for Senators, Representatives, and state officers.
+Under Texas state law, the Democratic Party of Texas was a "voluntary association" that had some rights against state interference.
+The party was allowed to determine its own policies and membership and in 1932 adopted a policy that all white citizens qualified to vote in Texas were eligible for membership, therefore allowing only white citizens to vote.

+The District Court denied relief for Smith, and the appellate court affirmed by applying Grovey v.
+Townsend.